sanjithpk/sanjithpk/README.md

 <img src="https://raw.githubusercontent.com/sanjithpk/sanjithpk/master/readme/hero.svg" alt="hero image">

-I like experimenting with new technologies, building small projects, and occassionally joining hackathons. ✨
+I like experimenting with new technologies, building side projects, and occassionally joining hackathons. ✨

 Here's a list of things I currently keep myself busy with:

 - 🚀 Working on Fullstack Web Projects using React and Node.
 - 🛠 Getting myself into JAMStack.
-Trying out [Gatsby](https://gatsbyjs.org) in my spare time.
+Trying out [Gatsby](https://remix.run) in my spare time.

 <details>
   <summary>Some other facts about me</summary>